 How do you adapt it for distance learning?

 Part of our current reality means we may have stretches of distance learning.
 In many cases, our morning routines and morning meeting may have to move on-line, as we temporarily shift to digital instruction.
 Is is possible to continue a question of the day routine in this setting?

 Many teachers have found a way to continue this routine, even in distance learning.
 You can post the questions on your digital learning platform (like Seesaw or Google Classroom.)
 Then students can respond to them by writing their names, circling their response, or leaving a voice recording.

 For more details about what this would look like in Seesaw, I have written a step-by-step tutorial.
 It describes how to upload images for the question of the day and assign the question, if you are new to Seesaw.

 What else should I know?

 If you are worried about the time (or mental energy) involved in creating the questions, visit my store for ideas.
 There are questions for the entire school year, as well as questions to match science themes (like plants, insects or the farm) and fun themes, too (like fairy tales.)

-Use these tips and tricks to set up a Question of the Day routine in your classroom.
+Hopefully these tips and tricks will make it easy for you to add the Question of the Day routine to your morning meeting.
 Your kids will have so much fun with it that they won’t even realize that they are learning!